Nyctosaurus: Hindlimbs

 Contrary to its elongated forelimbs, Nyctosaurus had proportionally short hindlimbs compared to the overall body size.
-Analyses show that Nyctosaurus had the shortest hindlimbs of any pterosaur genera, in terms of hindlimb-to-body ratio, which was only about 16 percent the size of its wing.
+Analyses show that Nyctosaurus had the shortest hindlimbs of any pterosaur genera, in terms of hindlimb-to-body ratio, at only around 16 percent the size of its wing.

 Classification

 Below is a cladogram following Brian Andres and Timothy Myers in 2013, showing the phylogenetic placement of this genus within the clade Pteranodontia.
 Two species of Nyctosaurus (N. gracilis and "N." lamegoi) were included in the analysis, and were placed within the family Nyctosauridae, sister taxa to Muzquizopteryx.

 In 2018, a topology by Nicholas Longrich and colleagues had made the clade Pteranodontoidea the more inclusive group, while Pteranodontia was restricted to only pteranodontids and nyctosaurids.
-In this analysis, three species of Nyctosaurus were included: N. lamegoi, N. nanus and N. gracilis; all three of which were placed as derived members of the Nyctosauridae.
+In this analysis, three species of Nyctosaurus were included: "N." lamegoi, N. nanus and N. gracilis; all three of which were placed as derived members of the Nyctosauridae.

+In 2024, "N." lamegoi was included as a species of Simurghia based on phylogenetic analysis.